unfoldingWord-dev/translationStudio-Info/docs/tablet.rst

 2. Tap the **Your Name or Pseudonym** field.

 3. Type your user name or pseudonym into the field, and then tap **Continue**.
-**NOTE**: You may use a pseudonym instead of your real name.
-A pseudonym is a name that cannot be traced back to you.
+(You may use a pseudonym instead of your real name.
+A pseudonym is a name that cannot be traced back to you.)

 4. Tap **Continue** to acknowledge the privacy notice.